History of the Williamstown Botanic Gardens

 The Williamstown Botanic Gardens have always played an important role in the social and cultural lives of the people of Hobsons Bay and visitors from much further afield.
 In the past grand fetes, garden parties, charity functions and children’s picnics hosted by the Mayor and other dignitaries were some of the municipality’s most popular social occasions.
 Day trippers took trains from all over Melbourne to spend the day at nearby Williamstown beach before retreating to the shade of the Pinetum and Gardens to enjoy the lawns and floral displays.

-13 December 1922 Mayoral Garden Party – Williamstown Botanic Gardens – Mayor JJ Liston.
-Photo courtesy SLV
+Mayoral Garden Party – Williamstown Botanic Gardens – Mayor JJ Liston.
+Photo courtesy State Library of Victoria

-In recent years the gardens have become the scene for much loved events and activities such as Shakespeare in the Gardens, garden parties, Storytime under the Elm, Reading Corner, school activities, the Paint the Gardens art event, tree and heritage walks, as well as providing a peaceful setting in which to enjoy a picnic, take a stroll along the intricate pathways or just relax and daydream on the cool, green lawns.
+In recent years the gardens have become the scene for much loved events and activities such as Shakespeare in the Gardens, garden parties, Storytime under the Elm, Reading Corner, school activities, the Paint the Gardens art event, tree and heritage walks.
 The gardens are also a very popular location for wedding ceremonies and photographs (permit required).

 The gardens are home to bats, possums, a wide range of birds and more than 150 species of insects.
 Visitors can enjoy the restored ornamental lake as well seasonal flowering delights provided by the botanical collection all in a charming seaside location.